-The main underwriting risk Aegon Levensverzekering is exposed to, is longevity risk, i.e. the risk that life expectancy improves and policyholders as a whole will live longer.
-As a result, policyholders who are entitled to pension benefits after retirement, will receive these benefits over a longer period.
+The main underwriting risk Aegon Levensverzekering is exposed to, is longevity risk, i.e. the risk that life expectancy improves and policyholders will live longer.
+As a result, policyholders who are entitled to pension benefits after retirement, will receive these benefits during a longer period.